-We are constantly reviewing our menu and increasing the choice of options, including lunch and light options.
-With our newly appointed Head of Food and our central kitchen production we have significantly improved our food quality and consistency which is borne out by customer survey reports.
-With approximately three menu changes a year, we can adapt products to suit availability and changing tastes and we always review ways to offer vegan and gluten-free options.
+We are constantly reviewing our menu and increasing the choice of options, including set price two and three course menus.
+The Head of Food and our central kitchen production have significantly improved our food quality and consistency, and this is evident by the customer feedback surveys.
+With approximately three menu changes a year, we can adapt products to suit availability and changing tastes and we always review ways to offer vegan and gluten-free a greater choice.
 To ensure we are accessible to a broader consumer group, we have maintained a very low entry price point for both pizza and pasta for Wildwood and noodles for dim t - dishes which continue to be very popular with our customers.